ravikhokle/hackersMeetup/README.md

 Styling
 -------

 - The client uses Tailwind CSS for styling.
+Tailwind is imported from `client/src/main.css`.
 Run `npm install` in the client to ensure Tailwind and PostCSS are installed.

 Branches & PRs (suggested)
 --------------------------